Henry Hildebrandt: Anti-COVID-19 restrictions activism

-In April 2020 during the COVI9-19 pandemic, Hildebrandt held drive-in services at his church despite strict gathering limits mandated by the province of Ontario.
+In April 2020 during the COVI9-19 pandemic, Hildebrandt held drive-in services at his church, despite strict gathering limits mandated by the province of Ontario.
 No charges were laid and after several weeks the Ontario government relented and modified the regulations to allow for such gatherings.

 After holding multiple indoor church services in defiance of Ontario government mandates in January and February 2021, Hildebrandt and his congregation were ordered by the Superior Court of Justice to abide by all COVID-19 restrictions mandated by the government of Ontario.

 On 14 May 2021, he and the congregation were found in contempt of court and Justice Bruce Thomas ordered the doors of the church be locked and fines of $117,000 were issued.
+In response, Hildebrandt's church and the Trinity Bible Chapel based in the Waterloo region, brought a constitutional challenge arguing that Covid public health measures interfered with their religious freedom.
+In March 2022, Ontario Superior Court Justice Renee Pomerance ruled against Hildebrandt, finding that public health measures were “reasonably and demonstrably justified” given the unprecedented public health crisis.
+Hildebrandt appealed this judgement but The Ontario Court of Appeal ruled in favour of the lower court.
+Hildebrandt again appealed the Court of Appeal's ruling.
+In August 2023, the Supreme Court of Canada declined to hear Hildebrandt's appeal.
+As a result the outstanding charges faced by Hildebrandt and his church have been re-activated.

 In February 2022, Hildebrandt became an outspoken supporter of the Freedom Convoy in Ottawa.
-He led English-language worship services in front of the Parliament Buildings during the convoy's presence in Ottawa and confronted police with his religious message.
+He led bilingual worship services in front of the Parliament Buildings along with a pastor from Montreal during the convoy's presence in Ottawa and confronted police with his religious message.

 In August 2022, Hildebrandt's son Herbert Hildebrandt was found guilty of assaulting an 82-year-old man during a pandemic-related confrontation outside the church in 2021.

+In August 2023, Hildebrandt pled guilty to one count of violation of pandemic restrictions, as part of a plea deal.
+All other Covid-related charges against him were dropped, and he agreed to pay a fine of $52,000.